elliott1796/Git-Branchy-Story-Exercise-02/AverageJoes/Readme.md

-this is readme file for the averagejoes
+this is readme file for the averagejoes.